dnlbowers/jobs-a-gooden/README.md

 * API for a Job's site
 * Auto email to Job post author when job close to expired that it will be deleted after the specified time of expiration.
 * [KanBan board](https://codepen.io/josetxu/pen/VwyxZKq) to track applied, round, and response.
-* add ability for user to submit a job post as hidden and pin it so the job is available only to them.
+* The ability for the user to keep their added posts private, visible only on their saved jobs board.
+Currently this is only possible if the admin pins the post on the users behalf from the admin panel.

 # **Testing Phase**
 I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md).